Jowjokiyolo/EcoFly-Dashboard/COMMENTS.md

 ## Dashboard Structure Overview

-The EcoFly Dashboard is organized to promote clarity, maintainability, and separation of concerns:
+The EcoFly Dashboard is organized into two files

 - **`data.py`**
     Handles all data processing, including: